able8/translate-docs/docs/tr-84-working-files-go.md

 )

 func main() {
-    // Simple read only open.We will cover actually reading
+    // Simple read only open.
+We will cover actually reading
     // and writing to files in examples further down the page file, err := os.Open("test.txt")
     if err != nil {